FDio/csit/docs/model/current/UTI_output_files/test_case/results/hoststack/success.rst

    limitations under the License.

-Results
+Success
 ^^^^^^^

-Value of this entry is a mapping with various test case outputs.
+Value of this entry is a boolean specifying the status of this program.
-See results subdirectory for documentation of its entries.

-Usually, only one of its entries is present, according to the test type.
+It is possible to see client fail while server passes and vice versa.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.4.0,
 last patch update in version 0.4.0.